eamanola/consents/README.md

 States in the app are devided between redux store and useState, as application wide states, and component specific respectively.
 Alternatively eveything could be in redux store

+As there is no UI guidelines available at current time, styling is kept at Material UI defaults.
+This way it is easier to apply stock themes, and/or taking it towards any direction in the future.

+Testing is limited to the code produced, and verification of used 3rd party library functionalities is left out of scope.

 ## Getting started
 ### install
 $ npm install